ctoley/DATA-602/Assignment 08/Readme.md

 • Ensemble Learning

 ## Conclusion
-SSM performed better as compared to other model but it took a lot of time to run and hence Logistic regression would be preferred.
+SVM performed better as compared to other models but it took a lot of time to run and hence Logistic regression would be preferred.
 ADABoost gave almost 9% more accuracy.